praisec/me/README.md

 # finalportfoliowebsite
-This is my website that will show my experience.
+This is my website that will show a timeline of my experiences.
+I Used Bootstrap to build it